 Flixtrain is the sister company of Flixbus.
 It does not simply resell train seats, it actually runs a small network of its own trains, for now limited to some cities in Germany.
 It promises trains running fully on renewable energy.

-Interrail passes are promising; they start at around 200 EUR for 3 days within a month.
-They also work as a perk for Edgeryders staff: if you are traveling a lot in a given month, and it makes sense to buy an Interrail pass rather than just tickets, you get to keep your Interrail pass when you are done with company-related travel.
+Unused travel days as a perk.
+You can use Interrail as a perk for company staff: if you are traveling a lot in a given month and it makes sense to buy an Interrail pass rather than just tickets, you get to keep your Interrail pass when you are done with company-related travel.
 So, go ahead and take that holiday break, the train ticket is paid for!

 Flixbus is a German startup vying for dominance in Europe via subcontracting to many small companies.
 They have a good network centered on Germany, with destinations from Oslo to Paris, Milan and Kiev.
 Best coverage outside of Germany seems to be in the Netherlands and Central and Eastern Europe, but also extending down to Italy.